code-flow/aiwriter/readme.txt

 == Description ==

-AiWriter is a revolutionary WordPress plugin that uses AI technology (mostly powered by GPT-3) to help you write beautiful, unique texts.
-GPT-3 is also used by OpenAI's chatGPT and many other tools.
-With AiWriter, you don't have to worry about what to write - the plugin does it for you.
-Just type a few words and let AiWriter do the rest after you enter three plus signs (+++).

-AiWriter is perfect for bloggers, online entrepreneurs and anyone who wants to create high-quality content quickly and efficiently.
-With AiWriter, you can focus on what really matters: sharing your ideas and achieving your goals.

-Try AiWriter now and see for yourself how easy and powerful writing content can be!
+Hey there 👋, welcome to AiWriter - the ultimate AI-powered WordPress plugin for all the bloggers, writers and copywriters out there!

+If you're someone who wants to write high-quality, engaging content without spending hours brainstorming and researching, then AiWriter is perfect for you.
+Our AI technology does all the heavy lifting of content creation, leaving you more time to focus on the creative process.

-=== Generate Content ===
+=== Ai Content Generation ===

-- Simply type +++ and AiWriter will add more text to your content.
-- OpenAI's Completions API, powered by the advanced ChatGPT language model, unlocks the full potential of conversational AI.
-- Enhance WordPress with the unmatched accuracy and efficiency of ChatGPT's natural language processing capabilities.
-- Experience a new level of language understanding at your fingertips.
+With AiWriter, you can create unique, SEO-optimised content quickly and efficiently.
+All you have to do is type '+++' and let the magic happen!
+Our advanced ChatGPT language model is there to help you create content that is not only unique, but also engaging and informative.

+Whether you're a blogger, writer or copywriter, AiWriter is an indispensable tool that can help you streamline your workflow, save time and improve the quality of your work.
+Our AI for content creation capabilities help you create content that is uniquely tailored to your needs and style.

+So what are you waiting for?
+Install AiWriter today and unlock the power of AI content writing in WordPress.
+With our plugin, you can take your content creation to the next level and produce high-quality, engaging content that your readers will love.
+Trust us, once you try AiWriter, you'll never go back to your old ways of creating content!

-=== AI is awesome! ===
+=== The AI for Content Creation ===

-I think it's totally cool what you can do with AI now.
-My aim is to make the interfaces offered to a developer as simple as possible for WordPress users, while at the same time producing the fastest possible results.
-I hope you enjoy using AiWriter as much as I enjoyed developing it. - Florian
+AiWriter is powered by Chat-GPT, an advanced AI language model that uses natural language processing to generate content.
+Chat-GPT is a state-of-the-art AI model that can generate content that is not only unique, but also engaging and informative.
+With our AI-powered content creation capabilities, you can create content that is uniquely tailored to your needs and style.

-=== Open AI ===
+=== Do your research right in WordPress ===

-OpenAI is a leading AI research lab dedicated to ensuring that artificial intelligence has a positive impact on humanity.
-Using cutting-edge technology and deep learning algorithms, OpenAI pushes the boundaries of what's possible in AI.
-Whether it's developing advanced language models like GPT-3 or creating new tools and platforms, OpenAI is at the forefront of the AI revolution, shaping the future of technology and innovation.
+Great news!
+As of version 0.8.0, we've integrated Chat-GPT into AiWriter, making it even more powerful and versatile.
+With this integration, you can now conduct comprehensive research and write content that is both informative and engaging right from within WordPress.

+By using Chat-GPT, you can take advantage of AI-powered natural language processing to gain valuable insights and inspiration for your content.
+Whether you need to research a specific topic or find related keywords, Chat-GPT has you covered.
+With this integration, you can now access Chat-GPT directly from AiWriter, streamlining the process of creating high-quality content.

+So if you're looking for a tool to help you create content that's not only unique, but also informative, then AiWriter is the perfect choice.
+With our latest update, you can now harness the power of Chat-GPT right inside WordPress and take your content creation to the next level.

 === Important note ===

 Please note this is a Software-as-a-Service (SaaS) plugin.
 You need an [AiWriter](https://aiwriter.space) account as well as an OpenAI API key to use this plugin.
 However, there is a free plan available.
-Simply [register with the Newsletter](https://aiwriter.space/7-day-trial.html) and try AiWriter for free for 7 days.
+Simply [register with the Newsletter](https://aiwriter.space/7-day-trial.html) and try AiWriter for free for 7 days (without an OpenAi API key).
+Easy!

 == Installation ==